BryceCanyonCounty/bcc-versioner/README.md

 This API will allow you to add a version check to your resource.

+The script will check what current version of the script is downloaded via the Version defined in the fxmanifest.

+For Example
+`version '1.0'`

 #### Release(Tag) Based Checks

 _How to use [Github Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)_